-The Austrian Radiation Protection Legislation defines waste that contains only naturally occurring radioactivity as radioactive waste if the exposure to the general public would exceed legally binding limits.
+The Austrian Radiation Protection Legislation defines waste that contains only naturally occurring radioactivity as radioactive waste if the exposure to the general public would exceed 1 mSv/a.
 If such material is declared as radioactive waste (i.e. if no further use is foreseen), it is subject to the same requirements as other radioactive waste and is considered to be radioactive waste for the purpose of the Convention.

-C.3 Radioactive waste from defence programs - Article 3 Para 3
+C3.
+Radioactive waste from defence programs - Article 3 Para 3